EAN-13 Barcode: Complete Guide to International Retail Standards

 Industry Applications and Use Cases

-Beyond traditional retail, EAN-13 finds applications in:
+Beyond traditional retail, EAN-13 shows up in:

 Library Systems: Many libraries use EAN-13 barcodes for book tracking, often encoding ISBN numbers in EAN-13 format for compatibility with retail systems.